phihes/pici/docs/indicators.md

 Goal of the indicators: XYZ.

 By default, the central unit of observation is the forum **thread**, which can be part of one or multiple sub-forums.
 We propose that a thread is the *observable trace* of a sequence of interactions that can represent or display innovation activities.
 Each post in a thread is a **contribution** by a community member (the **contributor**).
 We single out the **initial contribution**, as we assume that XYZ.
 A **community** consists of a number of contributors and their contributions in threads, which are organized in sub-forums.

+Additional levels of observation are the **networks** formed by contributors.
+The two main representations are the *co-contribution network* and the *comment network*.

+`co-contributor network`

-Additionally, contributors form a **co-contribution network**.
-This network is a graph where each node represents a contributor.
+: The co-contributor network is an *undirected graph* where each node represents a contributor.
 A pair of contributors is connected by an edge if both have contributed in at least one shared thread.
 The edge weight is proportional to the number of threads both contributed to.

+`commenter network`

+: The commenter network is a *directed graph* where each node represents a contributor.
+A contributor *A* has an edge pointing to contributor *B* if *A* has contributed in at least one thread where contributor *B* has posted the initial contribution (*A* has "commented").
+The weight of edge *A*→*B* is proportional to the total number of comments *A* made on initial contributions of *B*.

 <p align="center">
     <img src="../images/structure_and_terminology.png" width="600px" style="width: 50%; max-width:600px; min-width:300px;" />